• Instagram

 Sliced brisket on a serving plate with chopped vegetables.

-Cooking brisket low and slow in the braising liquid for several hours really breaks down the meat and results in a tender, juicy brisket.
+• Low and slow cooking method: Cooking the meat in the braising liquid slowly over a low temperature breaks down the meat, removing toughness and resulting in a tender, juicy brisket.

-This recipe removes the hard fat on the brisket, leaving the soft fat to keep the brisket juicy during the cooking process.
+This recipe removes the hard brisket fat and deliberately leaves the soft fat to keep the meat juicy during the cooking process.

-Note: If you're looking for a leaner brisket, make it the day before you intend to eat it, allow it to cool, and then put it in the refrigerator.
-This step means that all the excess fat floats to the surface and makes it so easy to skim off and remove.
+If you’re looking for a leaner brisket, make it the day before you intend to eat it, allow it to cool, and then put it in the refrigerator.
+This step helps the excess fat float to the surface, so it’s easier to skim off and remove.
 Then you can easily reheat it in the oven or slow cooker and enjoy a less fatty brisket.

 Brisket and other ingredients to braise it on a countertop.

-Beef bouillon - You can use bouillon or stock concentrate in this recipe.
+• Beef bouillon – You can use either bouillon or stock concentrate.

-Chili - I like to use dried chilis that I keep in my pantry for this recipe like ancho, Thai, or cayenne.
-You can also use fresh chilis like jalapeño or serrano to add a little kick.
+• Chili – I like to use dried chilis from my pantry for this recipe like adobo, ancho, Thai, or cayenne.
+You can also use fresh chilis like jalapeño or serrano to add that little kick.

 Searing meat in a white dutch oven pot.